Floydlang/floyd/docs/README.md

 5. Visual profiling and editing

-The second important feature of Floyd Systems is to configures how the system maps to the available hardware -- things like cores and threads, caches and RAM.
+The second important feature of Floyd Systems is to configure how the system maps to the available hardware -- things like cores and threads, caches and RAM.

 ## SYSTEM STRUCTURE